 It is impossible to end such a magical day without drinking coffee and tasting the wonderful pastries at the Tosha Bakery, a café bakery located 5 minutes away by car.

-Shahaf Avraham and Tomer Swisa are friends and co-workers from northern Israel, who after many years of gaining knowledge and experience working in leading restaurants in Israel, decided to make their dream come true and opened Tosha.
-Tomer, who studied under Hans and Galit Bertele, under Estella and also interned in France, creates cakes and pastries that are as beautiful as they are tasty.
-Tosha has an eclectic and comfortable design, including a bar made of bicycles, built by the two of them.
+Shahaf Avraham and Tomer Swisa are friends from the north who worked together.
+After many years of understanding and experience, the two decided to fulfill their shared dream and opened Tosha.
+Tomer, who studied with Hans and Galit Bartela, with Estella and also interned in France; creates cakes and pastries that are as beautiful as they are delicious.
+The place is decorated in a pleasantly eclectic way, including a bar made up of bicycles that the two dismantled and rebuilt.
+It is located opposite the Achziv beach.